Victorian Government Planning System Reform: Latest Updates

 Amendment C160fran

 In August 2024, the Draft Frankston Activity Centre Structure Plan (VPA) was released, prepared by the Victorian Planning Authority (VPA) on behalf of the Victorian Government – Department of Transport and Planning (DTP).
-This document refers to the commercial core of the FMAC, proposed to be guided by Council’s endorsed Frankston Metropolitan Activity Centre (FMAC) Structure Plan – Tract, September 2024 and the proposed surrounding catchment areas to be planned for by the Victorian Government.
+This document refers to the commercial core of the FMAC, which is guided by the Structure Plan.

 Following its release, Council made a submission to this work which can be read here: